 You may also like to read Ramanavami Festival

-Later that day, at evening another lingo is erected at Yosinkhel after Chariot of Bhairav and Bhadrakali reaches at Yosinkhel, serpents as stated on the introduction are displayed at this place.
+Later that day, at evening another lingo is erected at Yosinkhel after the Chariot of Bhairav and Bhadrakali reaches at Yosinkhel, serpents as stated on the introduction are displayed at this place.

 The next day, 1st of Baisakh, lingo from Yosinkhel is grounded, devotees visit these sacred places to worship playing Dhyama and other local musical instruments.

 Next day gods and goddesses are taken from their resting place and are roamed around their territory.